UCSC-REAL/cifar-10-100n/README.md

 This repository is the official dataset release and Pytorch implementation of "[Learning with Noisy Labels Revisited: A Study Using Real-World Human Annotations](https://openreview.net/forum?id=TBWA6PLJZQm&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DICLR.cc%2F2022%2FConference%2FAuthors%23your-submissions))" accepted by ICLR2022.
 We collected and published re-annotated versions of the CIFAR-10 and CIFAR-100 data which contains real-world human annotation errors.
 We show how these noise patterns deviate from the classically assumed ones and what the new challenges are.
 The website of CIFAR-N is available at [http://www.noisylabels.com/](http://www.noisylabels.com/).

+**Competition:** Please refer to the branch `ijcai-lmnl-2022` for details of 1st Learning with Noisy Labels Challenge in IJCAI 2022.
+Also available at [http://competition.noisylabels.com/](http://competition.noisylabels.com/).

 # Dataloader for CIFAR-N (PyTorch)

 ### CIFAR-10N